 Fruits to partner Cheddar

 While quince may be more familiar as a partner for Manchego, it works equally well with strong Cheddar.
 Try our Quince Fruit for Cheese or slices of Santa Teresa Membrillo.
-Also our hot Pickled Figs in sweetened white wine vinegar have a kick that Cheddar likes.
+Our hot Pickled Figs in sweetened white wine vinegar have a kick that pairs perfectly with Cheddar too.

-Let’s not leave out vegetables, The Fine Cheese Co. hot and crunchy Pickled Onions and caramelized Onion Chutney have enough sweetness to contrast with Cheddar’s savoury nature.
+Let’s not leave out vegetables: The Fine Cheese Co. hot and crunchy Pickled Onions and caramelised Onion Chutney have enough sweetness to contrast with Cheddar’s savoury nature.

 Crackers to partner Cheddar